NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

     --datum WGS84

-will write for each line a camera model named ``img.tsai`` based on these measurements.
+will write for each line a camera model named ``img.tsai`` based on these measurements of camera position and orientation.
 The heights are in meters, measured above the specified datum.
 The angles are in degrees, with yaw measured from true north.

 The intrinsics are taken from the sample file, an example of which is in :numref:`file_format`.
 Only the focal length, optical center, lens distortion,